Computer Sciences

 choice =2

-The program should display the message that children are not registered, and they can’t conduct numerical skill test.
+The program should display the message that children are not registered and can’t conduct numerical skill tests.
 As expected Pass

-TC-10 Check if a user can give the problem-solving test if he has scored more than 50% in the numerical skill test.
+TC-10 Check if a user can take the problem-solving test if he has scored more than 50% on the numerical skill test.
 Run the Program

-The program will show user Login and Sign up options.
+The program will show the user Login and Sign-up options.

-To login the system, a user should press 1.
+To log into the system, a user should press 1.

 The main menu will be displayed.